amine-sakka/matrixfact/README.md

 ### Prerequisites

-you will need to install python
+you will need to install python & pip  ,pip is the package installer for Python.
 ```
 python 3.5 or > 3.5
 ```
-you will need to install pip  ,pip is the package installer for Python.

 ```
 pip